kikocorreoso/tutormagic/README.rst

    IFrame with java code.
 -  ``%%tutor --lang javascript`` or ``%%tutor -l javascript`` to show a pythontutor IFrame with javascript code.

+The ``--height`` or ``-h`` is used to define the height of the IFrame used to embed http://pythontutor.com within the notebook.
+If the `--tab` option is used this option will be ignored.

+The ``--tab`` or ``-t`` option will open http://pythontutor.com in a new tab instead of within an IFrame within the notebook.

 Example (in spanish)
 --------------------